Emergent Bell-Triplet State in Proton-Proton Scattering

 \end{CJK*}

 \textit{Introduction}---Quantum entanglement is a curious yet fundamental resource of nature, characterized by strong nonlocal correlations with no classical description \cite{Horodecki2009}.
 Harnessing this property is crucial for next-generation technologies ranging from quantum computing to quantum sensing \cite{Nielsen_Chuang_2010}.
-While entanglement is routinely engineered in controlled systems like trapped ions \cite{Cirac1995,Monroe1995} or superconducting circuits \cite{Devoret1984,Martinis1985,Devoret1985}, it is also an inherent and ubiquitous feature across vastly different scales, from the subatomic world to theories of quantum gravity \cite{BESIII2019,BESIII2022,ATLAS2024,Chen2024,BESIII2025,Aziz2025}.
-Nuclear physics, governed by rich spin-dependent interactions, provides a natural and fruitful environment for generating and manipulating complex spin-entangled states.
-Adopting this quantum-information perspective not only yields novel insights into nuclear forces, structure and dynamics \cite{Beane2019,Johnson2019,Robin2020,Ma2023,Robin2024,Qiang2024,Shang2025,Robin2025}, but also drives innovations in experimental techniques for probing quantum correlations in nuclei \cite{Bai2023a}.
+While entanglement is routinely engineered in controlled systems like trapped ions \cite{Cirac1995,Monroe1995,Molmer1999}, ultracold atoms \cite{Sorensen2001,Athreya2026,Yang2020}, and superconducting circuits \cite{Devoret1984,Martinis1985,Devoret1985}, it is also an inherent and ubiquitous feature across vastly different scales, from the subatomic world to theories of quantum gravity \cite{BESIII2019,BESIII2022,ATLAS2024,Chen2024,BESIII2025,Aziz2025}.
+In this broader context, nuclear and particle systems---with rich spin-dependent dynamics---offer a natural arena for producing and manipulating spin-entangled states, and recent theory and measurements have begun to explore entanglement and Bell nonlocality in hadronic and electroweak reactions \cite{Hentschinski2023,ATLAS2024,Guo2025,Ehataht2024,Afik2025}.
+Adopting this quantum-information perspective not only yields novel insights into nuclear forces, structure, and dynamics \cite{Beane2019,Johnson2019,Robin2020,Bai2022,Kirchner2023,Ma2023,Robin2024,Qiang2024,Shang2025,Robin2025,Hentschinski2023,Afik2025,Guo2025,Ehataht2024,Pacheco2025,Shin2019,Rosenfeld2017,Gu2025,Lin2025}, but also drives innovations in experimental techniques for probing quantum correlations in nuclei \cite{Bai2023a}.

-Nucleon-nucleon scattering is one of the most fundamental processes in nuclear physics, serving as a primary tool for probing nuclear forces \cite{Epelbaum2008,Machleidt2011}.
-Among the different nucleon-nucleon scattering systems, proton-proton ($pp$) scattering offers distinct experimental advantages.
-Unlike neutron-proton ($np$) and neutron-neutron ($nn$) scattering, the $pp$ system benefits from the relative ease of producing and controlling proton beams and targets.
-This experimental accessibility makes $pp$ scattering an ideal platform for high-precision studies of spin entanglement generated by nuclear forces.